 The short answer is: money.

 Drug companies cannot get a “product” patent because this is a natural compound.
-This means they can’t control the market and the pricing.
-As the result, it is not profitable enough and they stay away.
+This means they can not control the market and the pricing.
+As a result, it is not profitable enough for drug companies to pursue.

-Supplement companies stay away from Cetyl Myristoleate because it is much more expensive to produce.
-This means that they need to either charge much more for their product so they can keep the same profit margins (essentially pricing themselves out), or take a hit on their profits.
-Because they’re unwilling to do that, they stay away from using Cetyl Myristoleate.
-So, what it all basically comes down to is financial viability and profits.
+Most supplement companies stay away from Cetyl Myristoleate because it is expensive to produce.
+This means that they need to either charge more for the product so they can keep the same profit margins (essentially pricing themselves out), or take a hit on their profits.
+Because they are unwilling to do that, they stay away from using Cetyl Myristoleate.
+So it basically comes down to financial viability and profits.